dalibu/shutdowns/README.md

 │   └── dtek_parser.py      # DTEK-specific parser
 └── cek/
     ├── __init__.py
-    └── cek_parser.py       # CEK parser (to be implemented)
+    └── cek_parser.py       # CEK parser implementation
 ```

 ## How It Works

 1. User sends their address to the Telegram bot
+2. **Optimization:** Bot checks if the group for this address is already cached in the database
-2. Bot forwards the request to the central API
+3. Bot forwards the request to the central API (including `cached_group` if available)
-3. API determines the provider based on the address (city-based logic)
+4. API determines the provider based on the address (city-based logic)
-4. API calls the appropriate parser (DTEK or CEK)
+5. API calls the appropriate parser (DTEK or CEK)
+   - If `cached_group` is provided, CEK parser skips the group lookup step
-5. Parser scrapes the provider's website for shutdown schedules
+6. Parser scrapes the provider's website for shutdown schedules
-6. API returns unified schedule data to the bot
+7. API returns unified schedule data to the bot
-7. Bot displays the schedule with visual graphics and status information
+8. Bot displays the schedule and caches the group for future requests

 ## Setup